geneDRAGNN/geneDRAGNN/data_preprocessing/README.md

 A notebook that conducts the full data processing from start to finish by importing the features, edges and labels separately and providing the necessary operations to make the final datasets.

 ## Usable Functions
 Note: Functions were made for the use of the November 2021 data and may not function with updated datasets.
-Please email ciaran.bylesho@queensu.ca to receive the required datasets to rerun the experiments.
+Please email ciaran.bylesho@gmail.ca to receive the required datasets to rerun the experiments.

 ### create_node2vec_embeddings.py
 Imports the pecanpy library and applys an optimized node2vec to the target edgelist to create embeddings.